willdurand/willdurand.github.io/_drafts/object-calisthenics.markdown

 This _dot_ is the one you use to call methods in Java, or C# for instance.
 It would be an arrow in PHP, but who uses PHP anyway? :D

-Basically, the rule says that you should not chain method calls.
+Basically, the rule says that **you should not chain method calls**.
 However, it doesn't apply to [**Fluent Interfaces**](http://flippinawesome.org/2013/05/20/fluent-apis-and-method-chaining/) and more generally to anything implementing the [Method Chaining